francescmarti00/dmu-multimedia/md/JS-part4-TECH2015.md

 </html>
 ```

-**Exercise 5**.
-Modify 'Code B' so that the text of 'paragraph number 1' changes to bold if you click on 'paragraph number 2'.
+**Exercise 1**.
+Modify 'Code A' so that the size of the text of paragraph 1 changes to "40px" if you click on paragraph 2.

-**Exercise 6 (Optional)**.
-Modify 'Code B' so that the text background of 'paragraph number 2' changes to blue if you click on the button.
-(You can check the JavaScript syntax in <https://www.w3schools.com/cssref/pr_background-color.asp>).
+**Exercise 2**.
+Repeat Exercise 1 using the JavaScript method addEventListener().
 </br>
 </br>
 ## JavaScript Functions